 Searching for trails

 AllTrails has 300,000+ hand-curated trail guides all over the world.
 We believe there is a trail out there for everyone, no matter if you are new to the outdoors or if you are a seasoned veteran.
-Whether you are looking for a trail in your own back garden or in a new area you are visiting, AllTrails can help you find your perfect trail.
+Whether you are looking for a trail in your local area or in a new area you are visiting, AllTrails can help you find your perfect trail.

 Places - Cities, states, and countries.
 This will populate a list of trails in a specific area outside of your current location.
 Some examples of location search include "San Francisco," " Colorado," or "Germany."